 Wrap these hot chocolate balls with marshmallows inside individually in cellophane bags to give as gifts.
 Consider placing one wrapped cocoa bomb in a cute mug for a fun holiday present!

-two mugs of hot cocoa in christmas mugs with plate of chocolate balls on festive plate in the background
+Two mugs of hot cocoa in Christmas mugs with plate of chocolate balls on festive plate in the background.

 Print Recipe

-5 stars (4 reviews)
+5 stars (5 reviews)

 Leave a Review »

-Hot Chocolate Balls (Cocoa Bomb Recipe + VIDEO)
+Hot Chocolate Bomb Recipe

 Prep Time: 3 minutes